-Dieffenbachia, also known as the dumb cane plant, is an attractive houseplant that adds a hint of the tropics to your home.
-They can grow quite tall and lose their bottom leaves with time giving them a palm tree-like shape.
+Dieffenbachia, also known as the dumb cane plant, is a tall houseplant that can add an air of tropical flair to your home.
+They have pointy leaves and grow taller with time so they may lose their bottom leaves and start looking more like palm trees over time.

 You can start collecting new dieffenbachia plants by only propagating clippings and cuttings from the parent plant.
 There are two ways to propagate dumb cane, either by rooting in soil or water.
 We went with propagating in water as it’s more convenient and quicker.

 - Pruning scissors or trimming shears

 - Rooting hormone if you want your dieffenbachia to propagate quicker

 - A vase or container in which to put your cuttings